JulianLaNeve/aries/README.md

 - Activity - Activities are modules that implement a specific task, that will typically make up a larger workflow.
 Activities should be small and not try to do too much, although they can be long running.

 ## Creating new activities
-First browse through a couple of examples in the [aries-activities org](https://github.com/aries-activities).
-In the future, the aries CLI will include commands to generate and boilerplate activities, but for now its a manual process.

-#### Create a new aries-activity project
-We've created a [boilerplate project](https://github.com/aries-data/aries-activity-boilerplate) with all the necessities.
+A [boilerplate project](https://github.com/aries-data/aries-activity-boilerplate) is available with all the necessities.
 Check out the docs there for instructions on creating a new activity.
+For now, creation is either manual or based off the boilerplate, but there will be a cli to create activites.

 ## Roadmap
 - [ ] Better support for JSON serialization for `onTask` return values.
 Some activities might need to output multiple files as its output, and other activities may need to recieve multiple file names.